snlimadev/app-basic-social-media/README.md

 <h2>English</h2>

-This project was developed with Bubblewrap CLI.
+This project is an Android app generated with Bubblewrap CLI.

 The app is a PWA (Progressive Web App) of the website built with Oracle APEX low-code platform: https://apex.oracle.com/pls/apex/r/snlimadev/basic-social-media